-Federal and state laws, in conjunction with card brands, such as MasterCard and Visa, limit the type of businesses that can pass the processing fees onto the consumer.
+In conjunction with card brands, such as MasterCard and Visa, federal and state laws limit the type of businesses that can pass the processing fees onto the consumer.
 For example, billing and collection agencies, hospitals, medical-based offices, telecom companies, and the utility industry, to name a few, are all allowed to incorporate free payment processing into their credit and debit card transactions.

 Payment Savvy – Convenience Fee Specialists